CrossRef/rest-api-doc/funder_kpi_api.md

 - v19: 2014-06-23, new textual filters - `container-title`, `publisher-name`, `category-name`.
 - v20: 2014-06-24, OR filter queries, `type-name` filter.
 - v21: 2014-07-01, new `award.number` and `award.funder` relational filters.
+- v22: 2014-07-16, changed title to more accurately reflect scope of API.

 ## Background